Strongly correlated zero-bias anomaly in double quantum dot measurements: Origin of the zero-bias anomaly in the ensemble-average density of states

+Figures \ref{zba}(c)-(e) show the ensemble-averaged DOS of an ensemble of two-site Anderson-Hubbard systems in which both the onsite Coulomb repulsion $U$ and the disorder strength $\Delta$ are large, specifically $\Delta>U>>t$.
+The opening of a ZBA as hopping (tunneling) is turned on is shown both without (panel (c)) and with (panel (e)) nearest-neighbor interactions.
+Here, we describe the origin of this strongly-correlated ZBA starting first with a review of the spectrum of a single two-site system and then focusing on a particular level alignment that is accessible in these systems and gives rise to the ZBA.

-The density of states (DOS) of an ensemble of two-site Anderson-Hubbard systems (Fig.~1a) has previously been shown to be suppressed at low energy.\cite{Wortis2010,Chen2010,Wortis2011} In order to understand the structure and origin of this zero-bias anomaly, we focus first on a single two-site system and then an ensemble average, showing in each case the effect of inter-site hopping on the the single-particle DOS.
-When the system is non-interacting ($U=V=0$), the DOS is just a histogram of the single-particle states as a function of energy.
-For a single two-site system, the DOS will consist of just two peaks of equal weight.
-Without hopping (tunneling) between the dots, these peaks will be at the site energies $\epsilon_1$ and $\epsilon_2$.
-With hopping they will be at the energies of the bonding and anti-bonding states.
+In a single two-site system with no interactions ($U=V=0$), the DOS is just a histogram of the single-particle states as a function of energy.
+Without hopping between the dots, these peaks are at the site energies $\ep_1$ and $\ep_2$, while with hopping they are at the energies of the bonding and anti-bonding states.
+When interactions are included, the DOS is the density of single-particle transitions from the $N$-particle many-body ground state to $N\pm 1$-particle many-body excited states.

-When interactions are present, the state of the system can no longer be described in terms of single-particle states, and the single-particle DOS is the density of single-particle \emph{transitions} -- transitions from the many-body ground state (with minimum grand potential $\Omega=E-\mu N$) to many-body excited states for which the particle number is one more or one less than that of the ground state.
-With multiple many-body states available, the single-particle DOS of a single interacting two-site system consists of between two and five sharp peaks (depending on the number of possible transitions from the ground state) with varying heights (depending on the magnitude of the corresponding matrix elements).
-Fig.\ \ref{zba}(b) shows an example of the DOS, both without and with hopping, for a specific two-site system with site energies as shown in Fig.\ \ref{zba}(a).

-An average over infinitely many disorder configurations (an ensemble of systems) will result in a smooth DOS, because, for each pair of site potentials, the peaks appear at different energies.
-The case of purely on-site interactions has been explored in detail elsewhere.\cite{Wortis2010,Chen2010,Wortis2011} Two central results from those references are (i) without hopping there is no zero-bias anomaly, and (ii) with hopping, and for sufficiently strong on-site interaction and disorder, there is a zero-bias anomaly the width of which grows linearly with $t$, as shown in Fig.\ \ref{zba}(c).